jzgi/chainfx/README.md

 # Introduction

-SkyChain is a decentralized Web framework, with a built-in federated blockchain implementation and IoT support .
+SkyChain is a decentralized Web framework, with a built-in federated blockchain implementation and the support for IoT.

 SkyChain's characteristics: